sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/claude.md

 Even with a free account, you will need to purchase credits to use the [API](https://www.anthropic.com/api).

+## Workshop Exercise
+Ask Claude to generate a Python FASTAPI function for a POST request that will trigger an Airflow DAG run with a JSON payload.

 [^CLAUDE]: [Introducing the next generation of Claude](https://www.anthropic.com/news/claude-3-family)

 [ANTH]: https://www.anthropic.com/